 Prolyl isomerases, the enzymes that catalyze the reversible cis/trans isomerization of prolyl peptide bonds, have been implicated to play a crucial role in many biological processes, including cell cycle control, ion channel conductance, cell signaling, neurodegeneration, cancer, transcription, and HIV virulence.
 However, the molecular mechanisms by which these enzymes affect such a variety of biological processes are poorly understood.
 We have used NMR spectroscopy together with in vivo experiments to shed light into the molecular mechanism of how these enzymes, which do not break or make bonds but just accelerate a 180° rotation about the peptide bond, control cell cycle, cocaine addiction via metatropic glutamate receptor, chemotropic nerve guidance, and tubulin dynamics through the Alzheimer's protein tau.
 Catalysis of the natively folded protein substrates, such as the HIV capsid, the trp channel, the synaptic receptor mGluR, and tau are indeed the trigger for the found phenotypes.
 In a search for new inhibitors, we are characterizing the energy landscapes for human CypA and human Pin1, two of the most important prolyl isomerases.

-A grant from the Department of Energy provided partial support for these projects.
+A grant from the Department of Energy and NIH GM provided partial support for these projects.